River Great Ouse

 The source of the River Great Ouse is north of Brackley and winds the entire way through Buckingham before making it’s long journey to the east through the Fens emerging into the North Sea via the Wash at King’s Lynn.
 It’s one of the longest rivers in the UK and has been historically important for commercial reasons.

 The river snakes in a wide s-bend through the town, and is largely flanked by gardens and public parks.
-This is partly for flood prevention reasons.
+This is partly due to flooding.
 Buckingham Town Council maintains Bourton Park and Chandos Park, both of which follow the river and have been used as leisure spaces, as well places for pasture and meadow for generations.

 Walks around the town often pass by these river spaces and are well worth exploring.

-The narrow stretch is well planted with wildflowers that attract dragonflies and bees as well as variety of water loving birds.
+The narrow stretch of Canal at Buckingham is well planted with wildflowers that attract dragonflies and bees as well as variety of water loving birds.

 To access the canal, follow public footpath signs from Bourton Park along Burleigh Piece and across the A413.
 An alternative, height-restricted route is possible following the footpath from the Bourton Park carpark.
 However you cross the A413, please be careful.
 Please also be aware that the water is not safe for dogs.